jrothrock/product-finder/README.md

 Incorporate other selling modes such as Ebay or Shopify

+Work on items dimensions regex.
+I think I may have some disconnect between what python actual does and what regex101 shows May want to to put threads into Flask's `g` variable, as well as keeping the state it is in (running, finished, etc.)
 ## Issues.

 Ebay only allows a few items to be sold (may require membership or a few sales, can't remember)